julianeon/julianeon/books.md

 A close second favorite would be Greg Egan.
 Try The Best of Greg Egan or his novel Schild's Ladder.

-Two books that I love that I rarely see mentioned are Bodard's Obsidian & Blood series and Garfinkel's All Of An Instant.
+Two top books I rarely see mentioned are Bodard's Obsidian & Blood series and Garfinkel's All Of An Instant.

 For contemporary fiction, I like Otessa Mosefeghi, Tai Lin and Hari Kunzru.